petsc/petsc/doc/manual/ksp.rst

 ``-pc_fieldsplit_off_diag_use_amat`` will cause the off-diagonal blocks :math:`A_{01},A_{10}` etc. to be extracted out of ``Amat``.

-For two-by-two blocks only, there is another family of solvers, based on Schur complements.
+For two-by-two blocks only, there is another family of solvers based on Schur complements.
 The inverse of the Schur complement factorization is

 .. math::